syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 ### Delete

-Delete the threaded comment from the collection of threaded comments using the **Delete** method.
+The following code deletes a threaded comment from the collection of threaded comments using the **Delete** method.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}